dsimic/morningstar-fundamentals/README.md

 morningstar
 ==========

-Scrapy spider which can illustrates how one could scrape financial statement data from morningstar.com.
+Scrapy spider which can illustrates how one could go about scraping financial statement data from morningstar.com.

-Currently, it scraps very basic cashflow and income statement items.
+Currently, this example only illustrates the scraping of a few basic cashflow and income statement items.

 !!WARNING!!
 ------